 cheesecloth (or similar) to line steamer basket

-Prep Note: the prep time for shredding a giant daikon, rehydrating any dried ingredients, and mincing to tiny pieces is not to be underestimated.
-Optional: You can choose to prep by shredding and mincing the ingredients one day ahead, store in ziplock bag if shredding ahead.
+Time Note: the prep time for shredding a giant daikon, rehydrating any dried ingredients, and mincing to tiny pieces is not to be underestimated.
+Optional: You can choose to prep by shredding and mincing the ingredients one day ahead, store in ziplock bag if shredding ahead, or just use a food processor to shred.

 1) Heat oil on medium and saute sausage, mushrooms, and red onion, about 7 minutes.